The best way to capture Facebook Ads data in Tally Forms

 Attributer is a small code snippet that you can easily incorporate into your company's website.

-Once a visitor arrives on your site, Attributer analyzes various technical data to determine their source (such as Facebook Ads).
+Once a visitor arrives on your site, Attributer looks at various technical data to determine where they came from (I.e. Facebook Ads).

-When the visitor fills out a form on your site, Attributer automatically populates hidden fields that you have added to your forms with the attribution data.
+Then when the visitor fills out a form on your site, Attributer writes information on where they came from into hidden fields that you add to your forms.
 This data, along with the lead's name, email, and other details, is then captured by Tally Forms.

 Integrating Attributer into your site is a straightforward process.
-Simply sign up for a 14-day free trial, and you will receive a code snippet that can be easily added to your website following the provided instructions.
+Simply sign up for a 14-day free trial, and you will receive a code snippet that can be easily added to your website (full instructions for the various website builders can be found here).

 3. Add hidden fields to your forms